- Why Have Wildfires Gotten So Bad?

 If you can afford it — and it’s available in your fire-prone area — you should probably get it, as federal recovery programs aren’t going to make you whole if you suffer catastrophic losses.

-That said, the insurance market’s a mess right now.
+That said, the insurance market has been a mess.
 Wildfire coverage is quite expensive, rates are increasing, and the state’s had to step in multiple times to stop insurers from dropping or discontinuing coverage.

 Know that even if you have it, you may be fighting with your insurance company for years over money.
 Prepare to go to battle by documenting your items ahead of time.